simply24365/maggis/packages/cesium-wind-layer/readme.md

   particlesTextureSize: 100,  // Size of the particle texture.
 Determines the maximum number of particles (size squared).
   particleHeight: 1000,       // Height of particles above ground
   lineWidth: 10.0,            // Width of particle trails
   speedFactor: 1.0,           // Speed multiplier
   dropRate: 0.003,            // Rate at which particles are dropped
   dropRateBump: 0.001,        // Additional drop rate for slow particles
   colors: ['white'],          // Colors for particles
-  flipY: false              // Flip Y coordinates if needed });
+  flipY: false,               // Flip Y coordinates if needed
+  domain: undefined           // Optional: domain for speed });
 ```